Harini187/CodeAlpha_Task_1/README.md

 *   Scikit-learn (for machine learning models and utilities)
 *   Imblearn-learn (for handling class imbalance)
 *   Matplotlib & Seaborn (for data visualization)

+## Conclusion

+This project successfully implemented a machine learning pipeline to predict individual credit worthiness based on the credit_risk_dataset.
+After comprehensive data loading, cleaning, feature engineering (including one-hot encoding for categorical variables and addressing class imbalance with SMOTE), and feature scaling, three classification models—Logistic Regression, Decision Tree Classifier, and Random Forest Classifier—were trained and evaluated.

+The models were assessed using key metrics such as Accuracy, Precision, Recall, F1-Score, and ROC AUC.
+Among the three, the Random Forest Classifier emerged as the best-performing model, demonstrating the highest F1-Score of 0.8005 and an impressive AUC score of 0.9274.
+This indicates that the Random Forest model is most effective in identifying credit risks with a good balance between precision (minimizing false positives) and recall (minimizing false negatives).

+While Logistic Regression provided a baseline, and the Decision Tree performed reasonably well after hyperparameter tuning, the ensemble nature of the Random Forest allowed it to capture more complex patterns in the data, leading to superior predictive power for credit default.
+This model can therefore be confidently used to assess an individual's credit worthiness, helping financial institutions make more informed lending decisions.